-The purpose of this Oversight Procedure (OP) is:

-- (1) to describe the oversight practices including review, analysis, and recommended procedures and reporting requirements that the Federal Transit Administration (FTA) expects from the Project Management Oversight Contractor (PMOC) regarding ongoing or recurring monitoring and oversight of major capital transit projects; and, - (2) to describe the expected type and quality of reports of the PMOC's findings, conclusions, and recommendations based on oversight activities.
+The purpose of this Oversight Procedure (OP) is to describe the oversight practices including review, analysis, and recommended procedures and reporting requirements that the Federal Transit Administration (FTA) expects from the Project Management Oversight Contractor (PMOC) regarding ongoing or recurring monitoring and oversight of major capital transit projects.
+This OP also describes the expected type and quality of reports indicating the PMOC's findings, conclusions, and recommendations based on oversight activities.